 Here are some great, family-friendly hotels located near iconic San Francisco sites:

-Hilton Union Square
+Hilton San Francisco Union Square

-Argonaut Hotel in Fisherman’s Wharf
+The Hotel Zephyr in Fisherman’s Wharf

-This means that you may wake up to 67 degrees in San Francisco but you could encounter a temperature dip just across the bay or a hike as you go inland.
+This means that you may wake up to 67 degrees in San Francisco but you could encounter a temperature dip just across the bay or a large increase as you go inland.
 A little preparation will go a long way in making sure your family is comfortable for seeing the sights.

 Point Reyes National Seashore

 Consider bringing a sweatshirt or light jacket that can be tied around the waist, even if you visit in the summer months.
 A visit in the winter months could require toting a warm jacket or an umbrella.

-The quaint village of Sausalito offers plenty of opportunities to explore marine life and enjoy the San Francisco cityscape from across the bay.
-Families particularly enjoy the Bay Area Discovery Museum, with their young ones.
+Sausalito offers opportunities to explore marine life and enjoy the San Francisco cityscape from across the bay.
+Families particularly enjoy the Bay Area Discovery Museum.
 It is filled with all sorts of exhibits, play areas, and fun educational things to do.

 Microclimate Tip: Dress in layers!
-It can get breezy on the bay but it could be very nice too so be prepared to shed or layer clothing according to what the weather dishes out.
+It can get breezy on the bay, but it could be very nice too so be prepared to shed or layer clothing according to what the weather dishes out.